mwc360/mwc360.github.io/_posts/2025-02-26-The-Art-and-Science-of-Table-Compaction.md

 1. **Background Platform Managed Compaction**: The first things that comes to mind is S3 Tables (AWS proprietary fork of Iceberg) with it's heavily marketed managed compaction feature. _You write and query your tables and we will charge you an exhorbinant amount to perform background compaction jobs so you don't need to worry about table maintenance!_ While AWS may have gotten some flak their pricing ($0.05 per GB + $0.004 per 1,000 files processed) and overmarketing a feature that Hudi and Delta already solve for, not needing to manage or even configure compaction is a wonderful thing since it reduces the compelxity and experience needed to implement a performant solution.

 So, there's plenty of options for ensuring tables are appropriately sized.
-Is there a best practice option when using Fabric Spark and Delta Lake?
+But, is there a best practice option when using Fabric Spark and Delta Lake?
 Lets find out.

 # The Case Study
 To study the efficiency and performance implications of various compaction methods, I formed a benchmark to study the effects of the following 4 scenarios: